menandmice/micetro_docs/guides/implementation/configuring_cloud.rst

 **To edit the properties for a cloud service**:

-1. Locate the service you want to edit in the Service Management area.
+1. In the Service Management area on the Admin page, locate the service you want to edit.

 2. Double-click the service or select it, and then select :guilabel:`Edit service` on the :guilabel:`Action` menu.